-I am a 34 year old professional photographer born and raised in Montreal.
+I am a 35 year old professional photographer born and raised in Montreal.
 My interest for the arts blossomed at a young age, especially when I started taking painting classes at an art school in Beaconsfield.
-I started becoming passionate about photography about ten years ago and joined the Professional Photography Program at Dawson College in the spring of 2011-2014.
+I became passionate about photography in 2010 and graduated from the Professional Photography Program at Dawson College in 2014.
 Since then I have had various photo gigs as a portrait and event photographer.
-I am hoping to eventually have a career in photography.

 I would describe my photography as being very colourful and slightly saturated while also having a gritty texture to them.
 As a photographer I also try to capture the emotion, essence and lighting of the environment especially when shooting a musical event or festival.
 I want the viewers to feel like they were there watching and listening to the musicians themselves.
 In my portraits I try to capture as much detail in the face as possible by diluting the effect of the sometimes harsh shadows I must deal with.